AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/NonNegativeAccountBalance.kt`.

+**Note:** Kotlin standard library does provide this ability in some special cases, such as `filterIndexed` which uses an item's index, a state. `konsumers` allows us to use any `Consumer` as a state in a filter.

 #### Combining mapping and filtering in one transformation.

 Typically a `filter` will accept or reject items without transforming them, and a `map` must produce a transformed item for every incoming one.

 Sometimes this approach forces us to produce a lot of short-lived objects.
 For example, suppose that whenever more than a half of the amount on a bank account is withdrawn at once, we need to do something, such as trigger an alert.
 Traditionally, we would:
-* map an incoming transaction amount into an instance of another class with two fields, `(previousBalance, transactionAmount)`
+* map an incoming transaction amount into an instance of another class `TransactionWithCurrentBalance` with two fields, `(previousBalance, transactionAmount)`
 * filter these instances
 * alert

-This is demonstrated in the following example, where four instances of `TransactionWithCurrentBalance` are created, and only one is actually used:
+In the following example, three out of four instances of `TransactionWithCurrentBalance` are very short-lived, and only one is actually passed after filtering:

 ```kotlin
         val amounts = listOf(BigDecimal(100), BigDecimal(-10), BigDecimal(-1), BigDecimal(-50))